 As noted above, in its final configuration, we expect to operate in a mode where we kick one out of each three beam buckets to UCN for 1 minute, then stop kicking for 3 minutes.
 However, there will be a number of different stages of operation before we get to that point.
 The following is a list of the expected operating modes:

-Beam optics commissioning: kicker magnet will be in ‘DC mode’ where all beam 1V beam is directed down beamline 1U; the kicker magnet will be essentially a bending magnet in this case.
+Beam optics commissioning: kicker magnet will be in ‘DC mode’ where all 1V beam is directed down beamline 1U; the kicker magnet will be essentially a bending magnet in this case.
 This also means that we will be in single user mode, with no beam getting directed to 1A.
 We will want to direct very small (~nA) beam current to UCN target.

 First cold neutron production: kicker magnet will be in ‘DC’ mode, with 1U in single user mode.
 In this case we will want ~1uA of beam to UCN target.

-UCN source commissioning: kicker magnet will be in regular kicking mode, where we kick a fraction of beam buckets to 1U; beamline 1A experiments with get most of the beam.
+UCN source commissioning: kicker magnet will be in regular kicking mode, where we kick a fraction of beam buckets to 1U; beamline 1A experiments will get most of the beam.
 We will start by requesting ~1uA of average beam to 1U; this means that we will kick 1 beam bucket out of 120 (assuming 120uA overall beam current).
 Sometimes we will request continual beam on target.
 Other times we will request either a single 1 minute period of beam or repeating cycles of 1 minute ON / 3 minute OFF.

 As the UCN source gets fully commissioned we will gradually increase the beam onto UCN target to 40uA (kicking 1 in 3 buckets, rather than 1 in 120) and more regularly run in the 1min ON/3min OFF cycle.